ajit1201/GUICalculator/README.md

 # GUICalculator
-This calculator application offers a user-friendly interface and supports a wide range of arithmetic operations, making it a valuable tool for both novice and experienced users.
+This calculator application offers a user-friendly interface and supports a range of arithmetic operations, making it a valuable tool for both novice and experienced users.
 ---

 Calculator Project Repository